Establishing our home for the next generation of service

 Why has NH launched the Growing Our Village Capital Campaign (GOVC)?

-Even before the COVID crisis, the persistent and growing wealth gap was already testing the capacity of Neighborhood House’s safety net and anti-poverty programs.
-Having outgrown much of its service space, Neighborhood House drew up a 20-year strategic facilities plan that included developing expanded and accessible built-to-suit facilities that will house the next generation of services that keep you from growing.
+The persistent and growing wealth gap is a constant test of Neighborhood House’s capacity to offer safety net and anti-poverty programs.
+Having outgrown much of our service space, Neighborhood House drew up a 20-year strategic facilities plan that included developing expanded and accessible built-to-suit facilities that will house the next generation of services for years to come.

-Neighborhood House has acquired an office building on SW Barbur Blvd that will provide critically needed space for two core Neighborhood House programs: our Free Food Market and Senior Hub (formerly our Food Pantry and Senior Center, respectively).
-The $3.7 million campaign will cover the cost of purchasing and renovating the Barbur building, including significantly expanded and improved spaces for our Free Food Market and Senior Hub.
+Neighborhood House has acquired an office building on SW Barbur Blvd that will provide critically needed space for core Neighborhood House programs: Food Services, Senior Services and Housing.
+The $7.2 million campaign will cover the cost of purchasing and renovating the Barbur building, including significantly expanded and improved spaces that will allow us to serve 50-100% more people than we currently serve.

 What are the primary community benefits of the new Barbur facility?